starknet-edu/starknetbook/src/ch03-02-01-madara.md

 ## Use Argent X with Madara

-Argent X includes the Mainnet, Sepolia, and Goerli networks by default, but connecting with your local Madara chain requires manual configuration.
+Argent X includes the Mainnet and Sepolia by default, but connecting with your local Madara chain requires manual configuration.
 This involves adding a custom network within Argent X's settings.

 ### Configuring Argent X for Madara appchain